Campus Applied Behavior Analysis Graduate Programs near Milwaukee

 PhD in Behavior Analysis – A PhD is typically an intensive program that may help students prepare for potential professional or academic pursuits.
 For example, psychologists may earn a PhD…or, alternately, a Psy.D.
 (Doctor of Psychology).[iii]
 Additionally, those hoping to teach at the college level may opt to earn a PhD; in fact, 38% of postsecondary psychology teachers said a doctoral degree was required for their role.[iv]
 A PhD may focus on both ABA theory and practice, and these programs often place a lot of emphasis on independent research.

 Certificate in Behavioral Analysis – Interested in potentially building on past education and experience?
 A graduate certificate is typically a non-degree program that could help you explore new professional territory or pursue a career switch.
 For example, you could potentially pursue certificates in areas like behavioral intervention, autism spectrum disorders, or other subjects.

-How far away is the program?
+How far away is the ABA School?

 Depending on whether or not you’re able to move, location could be a major factor in your decision!
 If you want to remain at home, obviously you’ll need to consider nearby aba graduate programs.
 But if moving is a possibility, decide how far you’re comfortable going, and what kind of environment you prefer (urban, rural, or suburban).
 Don’t forget to think about cost of living, too.